miolfo/candystore/README.md

 Before starting development, create a .env file (from .env-template), and fill in the required info.
 Db-service will initialize postgres with the specified settings.
-After .env file exists, you can run the environment with `docker-compose up`
+After .env file exists, you can run the environment with `docker-compose up`.

+You might want to run `docker-compose up -d --build` to force docker-compose to rebuild images and run them in background.
+This makes it sure that all changes in Dockerfiles are taken into images.

 ### TODO

 Next steps to improve and continue working:
 - read API-key from the secrets file
-- create basic database init scripts
 - create basic mock data scripts
-- think about the frontend tech ":D"
 - Escaping user inputs in SQL queries